sydasif/python-book/docs/source/04_condition/02_if-else.md

     print("Unexpected SSH TimeOut")
 ```

-In this instance, the `==` and `>` comparison operators are employed to assess whether the value of `ssh_timeout` aligns with specific criteria.
+In this example, the `==` and `>` operators are used to check if `ssh_timeout` meets certain criteria.

-Comparison operators provide a means to compare values in conditions.
+Comparison operators allow you to compare values and create conditions in your code.

 ## Logical Operators and Conditional Statements

-Logical operators serve as valuable tools for merging multiple conditions into a single expression, facilitating intricate decision-making in your code.
+Logical operators help you combine multiple conditions into one expression, making your code's decision-making more complex and powerful.

-Let's illustrate their utility with a Python example:
+Here's an example:

 ```python
 ssh_timeout = 20